College Policies

 The Superintendent/President shall assure that the District distributes annually to each student and employee the information required by the Drug-Free Schools and Communities Act Amendments of 1989 and complies with other requirements of the Act.

-The District shall provide educational and preventive information about opioid overdose and the use and location of opioid overdose reversal medication to students at all campuses.
+The District shall provide educational and preventive information about opioid overdose and information about the use and location of fentanyl test strips and opioid overdose reversal medication to students at all campuses.
 The superintendent/president shall establish administrative procedures to assure that each campus health center applies to distribute dosages of a federally approved opioid overdose reversal medication and participates in the Naloxone Distribution Project through the State Department of Health Care Services.
+The superintendent/president shall also establish administrative procedures to assure that upon approval to distribute dosages of a federal approved opioid overdose reversal medication and participation in the Naloxone Distribution Project, each campus health center will distribute a federally approved opioid overdose reversal medication obtained through the Naloxone Distribution Project.
+The administrative procedures shall also assure each campus health center will stock and distribute fentanyl test strips along with written instructions on how to use the fentanyl test strips properly.

 Reference: NVC BP 3550/AP 3550